Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

     - `.minTemperature(f: number)`: Accepts a number, in the range [-100, 100], specifying the minimum temperature, defaults to -100
     - `.maxTemperature(f: number)`: Accepts a number, in the range [-100, 100], specifying the maximum temperature, defaults to 100
     - `.temperatureWiggle(f: number)`: Accepts a number specifying the wiggle range for temperature when consulting wiggliness is enabled, defaults to 0
-- 2nd argument: A string, the name of the climate range
+- 2nd argument: A `ResourceLocation`, the name of the climate range

 {: .notice }
 Climate ranges cannot be added through this, only existing, registered ones can be modified